 Smart home technology is growing at a rapid pace.

 Smart home technology is becoming more popular.
 Its popularity is mainly accelerating due to the rising use of artificial intelligence assistants like Siri and Alexa.
 According to Berg Insight, North America has nearly 22 million smart homes, with an on-year growth of 47 percent.

 Smart homes connect individual devices and give them a single control point – often a remote or smartphone.
 Then, you can program and control separate groups of devices to perform specific tasks, depending on the schedule you set.
 Some smart home systems use wireless technology, while others use hardwired ones.
+Using wired technology, Cable Protectors are essential items for any home.
+Not only do they provide a way to prevent electrical shock, but they also protect outside elements such as water and dust.
+In addition, they can be installed quickly and easily in locations like sidewalk cracks or floorboard crevices, so whether you’re setting up a new laptop or running wires under your desk, cable protectors make it easier.
+Some even have built-in locking mechanisms to securely fasten cables in place and come with customizable channels that provide a neat appearance while accommodating different size cables simultaneously.
+With the vast range of shapes and sizes available, cable protectors offer great flexibility for more effective cable management—and possibly even safer installations.
 Wireless systems tend to be more affordable and easier to install.
 They can also use smart adapters, which make them compatible with other devices.

 As a result, smart homes will have an expanded range of applications and features, ranging from smart home security to voice-activated assistants.
 The benefits of these technologies include energy efficiency, lowered energy bills, improved security, and convenience.

 Legal risks associated with smart home builders